 Also it is near to Bratislava.

 Yeah, so we drove here just about an hour.
 It is not so far.
-It is funny because it is closer than my hometown, so we had to drive hours to go home and one hour to get here.
+It is funny because it is closer than my hometown, so we have to drive hours to go home and one hour to get here.
 Funny.

 On the song “Superego”: “I don’t really want to tell everyone what is my story behind it because everyone should have his own story to the song.”